-One such product is Mama’s Choice Hair and Body Wash, which is enriched with Lavender and Chamomile oils.
+One such product is Mama’s Choice Hair & Body Wash, enriched with Lavender and Chamomile oils.
 Together, this blend of natural ingredients not only gently cleanses and moisturizes your baby’s skin but also provides a relaxing effect.
-That way, you’re baby is squeaky clean and feeling relaxed for bedtime!
+That way, your baby is squeaky clean and relaxed for bedtime!

 For a truly calming experience for your little one, you can even use Mama’s Choice Baby Calming Tummy Oil and massage it all over your baby’s body.
 Besides having Lavender and Chamomile oils, it’s also infused with Nutmeg oil that helps relieve indigestion.

 All of Mama’s Choice products are free of parabens, alcohol, and sulfates, making it safe for your baby’s sensitive skin!